BusKill/buskill-app/README.md

 # Cross Platform Python GUI

-This repo is a fork-ready base for new your cross-platform, python-based GUI application.
+This repo is a fork-ready base for your new cross-platform, python-based GUI application.

 It includes the CI pipeline to automatically build self-contained executables for Linux (AppImage), Windows (exe), and MacOS (dmg).

+This project uses [kivy](https://kivy.org/), which also supports android and iOS--though building apps for these platforms hasn't been automated into GitHub Actions (yet).
+PRs Welcome! ;)

 # How to use this repo